MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 List of named variable information lists.
 Each variable information list contains one or more of the named elements given below.
-When importing fixed format data, either column_info or an an ‘.sts’ schema file should be supplied.
+When importing fixed format data, either column_info or an ‘.sts’ schema file should be supplied.
 For fixed format text files, only the variables specified will be imported.
 For all text types, the information supplied for column_info overrides that supplied for column_classes.